unil-lettres/grimm/README.md

      - [theme-grimm.css](https://github.com/unil-lettres/grimm/blob/development/resources/css/theme-grimm.css), which contains additional rules, specific to the Grimm project.

 - Definition of important variables for colors:
-     - `--pb-highlight-color` (https://github.com/unil-lettres/grimm/blob/development/resources/css/theme.css#L73C5-L73C25): for the alignment highlight
+     - [`--pb-highlight-color`](https://github.com/unil-lettres/grimm/blob/development/resources/css/theme.css#L73C5-L73C25): for the alignment highlight.
-     - `--highlight-closest-color` (https://github.com/unil-lettres/grimm/blob/development/resources/css/theme.css#L75): for the square brackets when there is no match.
+     - [`--highlight-closest-color`](https://github.com/unil-lettres/grimm/blob/development/resources/css/theme.css#L75): for the square brackets when there is no match.

 ### Images

-- Images are stored in the [`images` folder](https://github.com/unil-lettres/grimm/tree/development/resources/images)
+- Images are stored in the [images](https://github.com/unil-lettres/grimm/tree/development/resources/images) folder.

-- For the images of the landing page, see the subfolder `stories`.
-To automatically associate a image to its story, the name of the image file is crucial and it must match the number of the story with the 'KHM' prefix, and the `.png` extension e.g. `KHM14.png`.
-If this convention wants to be changed in the future, the function that adds the images is `pmf:get-thumbnail($tale as xs:string)` defined in [ext-html.xql](https://github.com/unil-lettres/grimm/blob/development/modules/ext-html.xql).
+- For the images of the landing page, see the subfolder [stories](https://github.com/unil-lettres/grimm/tree/development/resources/images/stories).
+To automatically associate a image to its tale, the name of the image file is crucial and it must match the number of the tale with the 'KHM' prefix, and the `.png` extension e.g. `KHM14.png`.
+This convention is defined by the function `pmf:get-thumbnail($tale as xs:string)` that adds the images defined in [ext-html.xql](https://github.com/unil-lettres/grimm/blob/development/modules/ext-html.xql).

 ### Internationalization

 - The app is functional in English and French (with English as a default language).
 To add the translations of other languages go to `resources/i18n/app` and create a json file for each language.
 Use the existing ones for English and French as a model.

-- For the static pages, use a `@xml:lang` attribute as explained in the documentation of the data package.
+- For the static pages, use a `@xml:lang` attribute as explained in the documentation of the [data](https://github.com/unil-lettres/grimm-data) package.